fpereiro/proof/notes.md

    1) go to the leftmost of the tape.
    2) go right until finding either 3arg or two consecutive blanks.
    3-1) if it finds 3arg, move one to the left and noting the character X on that square,
-      3-1-1) go to the leftmost of the tape.
+      3-1-1) go to the leftmost schwa, which is on an F-square.
-      3-1-2) go right until finding two consecutive blanks.
+      3-1-2) go right in twos until finding the first blank F-square.
-      3-1-3) when it finds two consecutive blanks, advance one more position and start going right in twos.
-      3-1-4) when finding a blank (which could be immediately), print X and -> 1arg.
+      3-1-3) print the character X and -> 1arg.
    3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.

+So c, if it finds 3arg, will take the character printed on the left of where 3arg was found and print it on the leftmost free F-square; otherwise, go to the square after the two blanks and -> 2arg.

+Note: since c will write what it finds to the *left* of its 3arg on an F-square, it is almost certain that 3arg will be a symbol that can be found on E-squares.
+In other words, c is a function called with markers (E-squares) as its symbolic argument.

 ## ce (copy and erase)